borisstoqnov/netTransformer/iTopologyManager/topologyViewer/conf/bat/Readme_v.0.5.txt

 - Olive v10.1 IPV6 discovery problem http://sourceforge.net/p/itransformer/tickets/8/
 This issue was critical for discovering networks containing newer versions of Juniper network routers.
 Hopefully now the issue is fixed.

-- iTransformer has no capability for integration between xslt and log4j log levels http://sourceforge.net/p/itransformer/tickets/9/
+- netTransformer has no capability for integration between xslt and log4j log levels http://sourceforge.net/p/itransformer/tickets/9/
 Capability has been added and in xslt transformations have been placed a number of xsl:message tags with TRACE log levels.If you want to trace xslt transformations you have to add TRACE log level to your log4j.properties file otherwise TRACE is disabled by default

-- Is it possible to have additional layouts in iTransformer  http://sourceforge.net/p/itransformer/tickets/10/ A new menu has been added called "Layout".
+- Is it possible to have additional layouts in netTransformer  http://sourceforge.net/p/itransformer/tickets/10/ A new menu has been added called "Layout".
 Currently the GUI supports FR, KR, Circle, ISOM and Spring layout algorithms

 - bug in ipCidrRoutingTable discovery method http://sourceforge.net/p/itransformer/tickets/11/